Iran and state-sponsored terrorism: United States

 In August 2022, the U.S. Department of Justice charged an Iranian operative (Shahram Poursafi) with "plotting to assassinate former President Donald Trump's national security advisor John Bolton."
-Poursafi, a member of Iran’s Islamic Revolutionary Guard Corps, was charged for "providing and attempting to provide material support to a transnational murder plot".
+Poursafi, a member of Iran's Islamic Revolutionary Guard Corps, was charged for "providing and attempting to provide material support to a transnational murder plot".
 According to reports, Mike Pompeo was also a target, where a bounty of $1 million was placed for his murder.

 Masih Alinejad, a journalist and human rights activist, has been a target of Iranian theocracy since fleeing Iran in 2009.
 In 2021, the FBI intercepted a kidnapping plot against her by Iranian agents who had planned to kidnap her from her New York home.
 U.S. prosecutors charged an Iranian intelligence officer for the kidnapping plot.
-In 2022, U.S. police arrested a man who had tried to break into Alinejad’s Brooklyn home while in possession of an AK47.
+In 2022, U.S. police arrested a man who had tried to break into Alinejad's Brooklyn home while in possession of an AK47.

 The United States State Department has accused Iranian-backed Iraqi Shia militias of terrorism against U.S. troops, and Iran of cyberterrorism, primarily through its Quds Force.
 Recent Iranian state-sponsored activity has included destructive malware and ransomware operations.
 The Office of the Director of National Intelligence's threat assessment concluded that "Iran’s growing expertise and willingness to conduct aggressive cyber operations make it a major threat to the security of U.S. and allied networks and data.
 Iran’s opportunistic approach to cyber attacks makes critical infrastructure owners in the United States susceptible to being targeted".
+According to reports in May 2026, Iranian lawmaker Ebrahim Azizi said that a plan called "Counter-Action by the Military and Security Forces of the Islamic Republic" had been drafted, including a reward of €50 million to whoever kills President Trump.
+This report followed earlier reports of rewards for the assassination of Trump and Israeli Prime Minister Benjamin Netanyahu, as well as similar reports dating back to 2020.